Kurento/kurento/source/user/installation_dev.rst

 Kurento Media Server
 ====================

-The steps to install a pre-release version of KMS are pretty much the same as those explained in :ref:`installation-local`, with the only change of using a different package repository.
+The steps to install a nightly version of KMS are pretty much the same as those explained in :ref:`installation-local`, with the only change of using a different package repository.

 1. Define what version of Ubuntu is installed in your system.
 Open a terminal and copy **only one** of these commands: